2007–08 Manchester United F.C. season: First knockout round

-Quarter Final
+Quarter-final

 The draw for the quarter-finals, semi-finals and final of the Champions League was held on 14 March 2008.
 Despite English teams making up half of the numbers in the draw, United were drawn with Roma.
 This tie would see the fifth and sixth times that the Red Devils had played against their Italian opponents in the last 12 months; the previous four matches resulted in two wins, a draw and a loss, including United's Champions League record 7–1 win in the 2006–07 quarter-final.
 The winner of this quarter-final would meet either Schalke or Barcelona in the semi-finals, before facing Arsenal, Liverpool, Fenerbahçe or Chelsea in the final, setting up the prospect of an all-English final.

 The first leg of United's quarter-final against Roma was played at the Stadio Olimpico on 1 April 2008.
 Ryan Giggs started the match on the bench, which meant that Rio Ferdinand was handed the captaincy and Park Ji-sung was given his first Champions League appearance of the season, while Michael Carrick was able to take his position in the midfield three despite having missed the team's training session the day before.
 The match started fairly evenly, but it was Roma who had the first meaningful attempt on goal, with Christian Panucci heading just over from a corner.
 On the half-hour, United's defence suffered a major setback as Nemanja Vidić fell awkwardly after jumping for a header.
 His place in central defence was taken by John O'Shea.
 Nevertheless, with just five minutes of the half remaining, the ball broke to Paul Scholes on the right hand side of the Roma penalty area.
 With his options limited, he played a ball at head-height into the centre of the penalty area, where Cristiano Ronaldo, who had just run full speed from near the centre circle, was ready to power a header past Roma keeper Doni.
 Buoyed by the cushion of the away goal, United started the second half confidently, prising a desperate Roma side apart with crisp passing along the floor.
 On the hour mark, in response to a header on goal by Mirko Vučinić that brought about a world class save from Edwin van der Sar, Alex Ferguson called for his team to adopt a more conservative formation, bringing on Owen Hargreaves to replace Anderson.
 United seemed more comfortable playing in a 4–4–2 formation, and the change paid immediate dividends, as Rooney pounced on Doni's mishandling of Park's header to poke the ball home for 2–0.
 The Reds continued to threaten, but were forced to defend well to prevent Roma from taking any goals with them to Old Trafford.
 The match finished 2–0, putting United in a comfortable position going into the second leg on 9 April.